MoSBanapple/ChessGame/README.md

 ![Landing Page](https://i.imgur.com/Yz7WpWu.png)

 The landing page is quite simple.
 After entering your name, you are shown a list of present users, with buttons allowing you to challenge each one.
 When a user is challenged, a prompt will appear below allowing that user to accept or decline that challenge.
 Alternatively, one can choose to play a local game in which both players play on the same machine.
 When two users agree to play a game, they should be removed from the list of available users and put into the list of currently active games.
+Players are also able to play locally, either with two players on the same computer or one player against the Stockfish AI.

 ![Game page](https://i.imgur.com/JQVBBdF.png)